aryan109/Gaze_controller/README.md

 ## Results

-As we can see  from the benchmarks the lower precission model(FP32 & INT8) takes less inference time as compared to FP32 models.
-This is because less precission models are lighter models and have quantinnzed weights.
-They have higher throughput but lower accuraacy.
+As we can see from the benchmarks the lower precision model(FP32 & INT8) takes less inference time as compared to FP32 models.
+This is because fewer precision models are lighter models and have quantized weights.
+They have higher throughput but lower accuracy.

-We can also note that when mouse controller is set to fast it takes least time of about 1.2 sec and when set to slow it takes highest time of about 10.6 sec.
+We can also note that when the mouse controller is set to fast it takes the least time of about 1.2 sec and when set to slow it takes the highest time of about 10.6 sec.
 When mouse controller speed is set to fast, it quickly moves the pointer and is most responsive.